-As part of these efforts, hairdressers going into care settings was put on hold as the benefits of residents having their hair done were felt to be outweighed by the risk to the health of residents and staff.
-However, as the lockdown rules are changing we need to have in place a way of reintroducing this activity back into care settings.
+The governments 'Covid 19 Response - Spring 2021' provided people in England with a roadmap out of lockdown.
+Hairdressers going into care settings were put on hold as the benefits of residents having their hair done were felt to be outweighed by the risk of infection of Covid and impact on the health of residents and staff.